LATEST POSTS...

 (= I would prefer to go to the beach.)

-To say that one person would prefer another person to do something, ‘would rather’ is generally followed by a past tense.
+When one person would prefer another person to do something, ‘would rather’ is generally followed by a past tense.

 • Don’t come on Monday.
 I’d rather you came on Tuesday.